mmirolim/gpp/README.md

   ```

- Map/Filter/Reduce operations on any slice type, they expand to loops and block statement on-call site without using unsafe, interface{} or reflection so it is type safe and there is no significant performance loss
+ Map/Filter/Reduce operations on any slice type, they expand to loops and block statement on-call site without using unsafe, interface{} or reflection so it is type safe and there is no significant performance loss.
+Map arg func(T [, int]) G, Filter arg func(T [, int]) bool and Reduce args T, func(T, G [, int]) T

   ```go
 	fseq := []float64{100, 200, 300, 400, 500, 600}